solana-foundation/developer-content/content/guides/dapps/cash-app.md

 `From` on the `ErrorCode` to support converting from the user defined error enum into the generated `Error`

-Now lets create an instruction for transfering funds from one user to another.
+Now lets create an instruction for transferring funds from one user to another.

 ```rust
 #[program]